vercel/next.js/docs/advanced-features/react-18/server-components.md

 # React Server Components (Alpha)

 Server Components allow us to render React components on the server.
-This is fundamentally different from server-side rendering where you're pre-generating HTML on the server.
+This is fundamentally different from server-side rendering (SSR) where you're pre-generating HTML on the server.
 With Server Components, there's **zero client-side JavaScript needed,** making page rendering faster.
 This improves the user experience of your application, pairing the best parts of server-rendering with client-side interactivity.

 ### Enable React Server Components